openshiro/botdevs.ai/docs/production_settings.md

 ### Hashids

-[Hashids](https://github.com/jcypret/hashid-rails) are used to obfuscate developer profile URLs.
+[Hashids](https://github.com/jcypret/hashid-rails) are used to obfuscate professional profile URLs.
 [Set your own salt](https://github.com/jcypret/hashid-rails#configuration-optional) to ensure IDs are not guessable.

 ```
 hashid: